Most Famous Logos with a Panda

 Logo Canal Panda

-For Canal Panda, a logo is a tool of self-expression.
-After all, this TV channel, which is broadcast on the Iberian Peninsula, is aimed at preschoolers.
-Almost all of his programs are for children, except a few programs for teenagers.
-So the cartoon character fits in perfectly with this concept.
-The head of a smiling panda peeks out from the corner of an orange square with rounded sides.
-Below it is written in gray the word “CANAL,” and below it – “PANDA.”
-The second half of the name is in bubble font and consists of bright multi-colored letters: red “C,” blue “A,” yellow “N,” green “A,” and orange “L.”
+For Canal Panda, the logo is a tool of self-expression.
+After all, this TV channel, broadcasting on the Iberian Peninsula, is aimed at preschoolers.
+Almost all of its programs are designed for children, with a few for teenagers.
+So, the cartoon character fits into this concept.
+The head of a smiling panda looks out of the corner of an orange square with rounded sides.
+The word “CHANNEL” is written in gray, and “PANDA” is written under it.
+The second half of the name is in bubble font and consists of bright multicolored letters: red “C,” blue “A,” yellow “N,” green “A,” and orange “L.”